diku-dk/futhark-website/getinvolved.md

----
-title: Getting involved with Futhark
+# Getting involved with Futhark
----

 Futhark is both a research- and an open source project.
 Everything we implement is released under a free software license, and we do all our